baharaks/ICA_Audio/README.md

 # ICA_Audio
-ICA for cocktail party problem.
+Machine learning algorithm for cocktail party problem.

 In this short project, I tried to combine matlab and R inorder to solve a cocktail party problem.
-The file named cocktailpartyR.R reads the two wav files then use sdv function which is an interpretation of ICA and separate the mixed audio signals.
-Then save the new signal as a CSV file.
-In matlab I play the two wav files and then load the CSV file resulted from R and play it.
+The file named cocktailpartyR.R reads the two wav files then use Singular value decomposition (sdv) function.
+It is widely used in statistics where it is related to principal component analysis and here I use it to separate the mixed audio signals.
+Later I saved the new signal as a CSV file.

 R: